mstksg/inCode/copy/entries/io-purity.md

 objects you can return/represent, the Haskell compiler chooses one of them to be the one it actually compiles into computer-readable code.

-And by convention/specification, it is the IO object with the name `main`.
+And by convention/specification, it is the IO object with the name "main":

 ~~~haskell
 --  printFibN: returns a computation that represents the act of printing the